 What are the most dangerous neighborhoods in San Antonio?

 San Antonio, TX, has several neighborhoods with high crime rates.
 Pecan Valley, Denver Heights, and Wheatley Heights are among the most dangerous.
 In these areas, crime rates are significantly above the national average.
-Residents in Denver Heights, for example, face a crime rate that is 285% above the national average.
+Residents in Denver Heights, for example, face a crime rate above the national average.
 In Wheatley Heights, the risk of becoming a crime victim is 1 in 12, with common crimes including burglary, theft, and robbery.

 Are there any safe areas in San Antonio?